slutske22/leaflet-arrowheads/README.md

       <td> Determines the size of the arrowhead.
 Accepts three types of values: <br>
          <ul>
             <li> A number will set the size of the vectorhat to that number of meters </li>
             <li> A string value which is a number with a percent sign <i>( '15%', '20%', '25%', etc. )</i> will render arrows whose size is that percentage of the size of the parent polyline.
-If the polyline has multiple segments and <code>endOnly</code> is set to false, arrows will be rendered at each vertex, with a size that is 'size' percent of the average size of the segments. </li>
+If the polyline has multiple segments, 'size' will take the percent of the average size of the segments. </li>
             <li> A string value which is a number with the suffix 'px' <i>( '20px', '25px', '30px', etc. )</i> will render an arrowhead whose size stays at a constant pixel value, regardless of zoom level.
 Will look strange at low zoom levels or for smaller parent vectors.
 Ideal for larger parent vectors and at higher zoom levels. </li>
          </ul>
       </td>